seanquijote/seanquijote/README.md

 <br/>
-👇 Hit in your console or terminal to connect with me.
+👇 Type this in your console to connect with me.

 ```bash
 npx seanquijote
 ```
-**👆 This command line tool can be found at [npx seanquijote](https://github.com/seanquijote/npx-card)**
+**👆 This cli tool can be found at [npx seanquijote](https://github.com/seanquijote/npx-card)**

 ### <img src="https://media.giphy.com/media/fHFY9R9aP76BPF5Fso/giphy.gif" width="30"> A little more about me...